cflurin/xiaomi-mqtt/README.md

 A Bridge between the Xiaomi Mi Smart Home Gateway and the Mqtt broker.

 Xiaomi-mqtt exchanges data between the xiaomi gateway and the mqtt-broker at a low-level principally based on the device `sid` (Security Identifier?).
-Logic and Visualization are to be implemented at a higher level.
+The automation and dashboard tasks are implemented at a higher level.
 [Node-RED](http://nodered.org/) is the perfect tool to use with xiaomi-mqtt.

 # Work in progress ...